Welcome to another Husbands Only lesson.

 Best Selling Dress Shirts

-- Regular fit dress shirts have fuller sleeves, relaxed arm holes, and a generous cut through the chest and waist.
-This fit is similar to a classic or full cut fit.
+- Regular Fit: A generous cut through the shoulders, chest and waist for total comfort and a classic fit.
+This fit is simillar to a full cut fit.

 - For big fit, search style number 20F9562.
 For tall fit, search style number 20F9563.